Symbol1/Symbol1.github.io/README.md

 Interests =
 Information theory / coding theory / Shannon theory:
-Random coding and polar coding over communication channels;
+Random coding and polar coding over communication channels.
 Distributed storage and distributed computation, application of algebra and combinatorics to.

 See [polar comments](/polar) for meta-explanation of polar coding papers.
-See also [distributed comments](/distributed) for meta-explanation of distributed system papers.
+See also [distributed comments](/distributed) for meta-explanation of distributed storage and distributed computation papers.

 I have once computed, on a supercomputer, the Tutte--Whitney polynomials of Reed--Muller codes of length 64.